How to Fund Your Adoption

 To learn more, check out Publication 968 – Tax Benefits for Adoption or contact your state’s Division of Family Services and State Tax Office to ask about your state’s tax credits for adoption, or to find out if you qualify for any special state subsidy programs.

 Additionally, adoptive parents may take the same dependency exemption on their income taxes for their adopted children as they would for their biological children.
 This exemption reduces a family’s taxable income.
 It’s important to remember that families must provide more than half of their children’s support to list them as exemptions.

 A reimbursement for non-recurring adoption expenses (agency fees, legal costs, and transportation) is available through many states for families who adopt children with special needs.
-In some cases, these subsidies apply to internationally adopted children.
 Half of the expenses are paid through state funds, and the other half through federal funds, up to $2,000.

 - Walk through the financial piece of your adoption journey.

 - Offer ideas and resources for adoption funding.

 - Provide counseling regarding common ways to finance adoptions.